Intricacies of Frustrated Magnetism in the Kondo Metal YbAgGe: Results

-The most striking counter to the localized picture is provied by our inelastic neutron scattering results.
+Our most striking counter to the localized picture is provided by our inelastic neutron scattering results.
 An analysis of the dipole-allowed transitions between the CEF ground state wavefunctions predicts the absence of observable magnetic excitations (see SI Note 2 for details).
 This is in strong contrast to our experimental findings shown in Fig. \ref{fig:inelastic}a measured at $T$ = 0.25 K and $\mu_0H$ = 0 T on CNCS.
 We observe enhanced spectral weight along ($H$, 0, 1/3), ($H$, 0, 2/3) and around (0, 0, 1/2).
 The intensity is modulated mainly along the $c$-axis, but the spectrum also features an anisotropy in the Kagome plane.
 The excitations are column-like with decreasing intensity as function of energy transfer.
-No clear excitation gap was observed, so we fitted the dynamic susceptibility with a quasielastic Lorentzian following previous inelastic neutron scattering experiments \cite{Fak2005} (see SI Note 6).
-The results show that the excitations are overdamped with a wavevector dependent relaxation rate that is smallest at $q$ = (0, 0, 1/2) (0.23(7) meV), almost double (0.41(6) meV) at $q$ = (0, 0, 1/3) and 0.54(7) meV on average.
+No clear excitation gap is observed, instead we find that the excitation spectrum resembles an energy dependence reported previously for heavy-fermion metals \cite{Amato1988,Kadowaki2004,Knafo2004}.
+In accordance to these results and an earlier report on YbAgGe \cite{Fak2005} we fitted the dynamic susceptibility with a quasielastic Lorentzian, and find that the function adequately describes our experimental results (see SI Note 5 for details).